 Table of Contents

-Three Reasons to Have Electric Bike Laws
+Three Key Reasons For Having Electric Bike Laws

 1. Reduced the number of accidents

-E-Bike Laws in AU, U.S. and U.K.
+E-Bike Laws in AU, U.S., and U.K.

 I know there are so many regulations and differences in every country, but for now, these are the main rules for Australia, the United States and the United Kingdom.